Michael Apted: Film

 Apted made his first feature film in 1972, The Triple Echo, starring Oliver Reed and Glenda Jackson, and he directed two films for David Puttnam.
 The Triple Echo was entered into the 8th Moscow International Film Festival.
 He alternated this work with working on the TV series Play for Today.
 He directed six plays including Stronger than the Sun, written by Stephen Poliakoff and starring Francesca Annis as a young woman who places her life in danger to expose a crime, a theme Apted returned to several times.

 In 1979 he directed the Hollywood-financed Agatha, featuring Vanessa Redgrave.
-The majority of Apted's feature films since then were based around a female protagonist.
 He went to the United States in 1980, where he directed Coal Miner's Daughter, which received seven Academy Award nominations, winning best actress for Sissy Spacek.
 Both Spacek and Loretta Lynn, the subject of the film, have said that they believe Apted's outsider point of view was crucial to the movie's success in securing the participation of Appalachian residents and to the avoidance of stereotypes that previously had marred portrayals of mountain culture.
 In 2019, Coal Miner's Daughter was selected by the Library of Congress for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".

 Apted also made several films with a strong social message or that deal with an ethical dilemma.
 In 1983 he directed Gorky Park, a political thriller based on the novel by Martin Cruz Smith, that deals with police corruption in the former Soviet Union.
 Class Action deals with a corporate whistleblower, and Extreme Measures is about medical ethics.
 Class Action was entered into the 17th Moscow International Film Festival.

 In 1994, he directed Nell, which received three Golden Globe Award nominations and one Academy Award nomination.

 In 1999, Apted directed the James Bond film The World Is Not Enough.